 Offering a unique eco-friendly philosophy in the heart of Crete – the larger of the Greek islands, the Royal Marmin Bay Hotel in Elounda is both luxurious and sophisticated in style.
-With fantastic hilltop views, excellent facilities and service to match – the Royal Marmin Bay Boutique and Art Hotel is a great choice for a taste of the high end without breaking the bank.
+With fantastic hilltop views, excellent facilities and service to match – the Royal Marmin Bay Boutique and Art Hotel is a great choice for a taste of the high end.

 The Royal Marmin Bay Hotel is a beautifully designed and well appointed hotel, with the exterior blending seamlessly into the natural landscape, with lots of stonework and green areas.
 The hotel has excellent staff and a standard of guest experience that met my expectations of a luxury boutique hotel, and on a number of occasions, exceeded them.
 Situated about half way between the two quintessentially greek fishing towns of Elounda and Plaka, and overlooking the stunningly clear Mirabello Bay, the hotel offers views up to the mountains behind and is perfectly placed for a romantic mediterranean hilltop getaway.

 Built from natural stone, dark woods and large clear glass panels, the hotel has a look of elegance from a distance and an attention to detail that fits with the natural beauty of the rest of the island.
 The Royal Marmin Bay is a first for Greece, with certified energy efficiency and ecological luxury at the very centre of everything the hotel does.
 With excellent views out to the Kolokitha Peninsula across the bay, as well as the historic island of Spinalonga, guests at the hotel have plenty to see when they wake up each morning.
 The hotel has 88 rooms in total, so there is a fairly intimate feel to the hotel accommodation, with a mix of stylish suites with private pools and standard rooms with balconies and sea views.